MattFoley/MFLHintLabel/README.md

 ##Integration

- 1. Include libMFLAnimatedLabel.a file and header files in your project.
+ 1. Include the files in MFLHintLabel subfolder in your project

- 2. Make sure your header search paths are pointing to the folder you included libMFLAnimatedLabel.a in.
+ 2. Ensure you're including the CoreText, CoreGraphics, and QuartzCore frameworks in your project.

- 3. Ensure you're including the CoreText, CoreGraphics, and QuartzCore frameworks in your project.
+ 3. Go go go text animations.

 ##How-To Long Form